 Before discussing the various types of hearing loss, one needs to know what hear loss is.
 Hearing loss is affirmed when the ability of a person to be sensitive to sounds is inactive, especially in the speech pitches.
-Level of damage can be classified by both severity/degree and type.
+The level of damage can be classified by both severity/degree and type.

-- Sensorineural Loss: Sensorineural hearing loss occurs when the internal nerves that connects the brain to the ear or the cochlea is damaged.
+- Sensorineural Loss: Sensorineural hearing loss occurs when the internal nerves that connect the brain to the ear or the cochlea are damaged.
 This loss is permanent.
 Only in rare cases, this damage can be treated with surgical or medical solutions.
 The clear symptom of this problem is when a person is unable to respond to fair sounds.
-A person can face sensorineural hear damage due to illness, genetic predisposition, inner ear's malformation, head trauma, drugs or medicines that are unhealthy for auditory system and even aging.
+A person can face sensorineural hearing damage due to illness, genetic predisposition, inner ear’s malformation, head trauma, drugs or medicines that are unhealthy for the auditory system, and even aging.

 - Central: In this case, the problem emanates from the central nervous system and additionally from the brain.
 This makes it difficult to interpret speech.
 There are instances when people with this condition can make out what is been said but they cannot understand it.

 - Functional: This often involves emotional or psychological problems and as such, has little to do with damage to the pathway earlier mentioned earlier.
 One of the most difficult aspects of identifying this condition is determining the cause of the emotional problem.
 In most instances, functional hearing loss is hard to spot and as such, patients keep on receiving treatment for the wrong reasons and this only serves to make the condition worse.
 In other instances, it increases the trauma in the patient and instead of getting better with therapy provided, they simply get worse.
 As a result, it is advisable not to start any treatments unless the major cause is determined.